 Class 2 mobility scooters and wheelchairs can’t be used on the road (except where there isn’t a pavement).
 They don’t need to be registered with DVLA and no drivers licence is required.

 These can be used on either the road or the pavement.
 They have maximum speed of 8mph on the road and 4mph for use on the pavement.
 They must also have lights, mirrors, brakes, indicators etc.

 - You must be 14 or over to drive one

 - You don’t need to hold a driving licence

 These Class 3 vehicles are exempted from many of the more stringent technical requirements for other road going vehicles.

 Mobility scooters for two are not legal on public roads or pavements in the UK because they don’t qualify as ‘invalid carriages’ under the law.
 They can only be used on private land with the permission of the land owner.
 The regulations also mean you can’t carry a passenger (even a small child) on a mobility scooter.

 Mobility Scooter Insurance

-Insurance is not a legal requirement for mobility scooters, but is highly recommended.
+Insurance is not a legal requirement for mobility scooters, but it is highly recommended.